Danny McGuire

-McGuire also played for Great Britain and England at international level, and represented England at the 2008 Rugby League World Cup.
+McGuire also played for Great Britain and England at international level and represented England at the 2008 Rugby League World Cup.

 McGuire was awarded the Harry Sunderland Trophy in two Grand Finals, one of only three men to do so, alongside his former team-mates Kevin Sinfield and Rob Burrow.
 McGuire was also the first player to score 200 tries in the Super League and he became the highest try-scorer in the competition's history in 2012, surpassing his former team-mate, Keith Senior.

+Upon retirement, McGuire moved into the role of assistant coach at Hull Kingston Rovers.
+He worked under Tony Smith and later Willie Peters, as well as taking interim charge prior to Peters' arrival.
+Having joined the Castleford Tigers ahead of 2024, he worked as assistant coach to Craig Lingard for one season before becoming head coach from 2025.